ChrisHAMR/himalayan-expeditions-research/README.md

-# Himalayan Expeditions Research
+# Himalayan Expeditions Research — Statistical Modeling Case Study

-This project analyzes Himalayan expedition outcomes using statistical modeling, with a focus on survival analysis, uncertainty quantification, and probabilistic prediction.

-The goal is to demonstrate the application of statistical reasoning to a real, complex, non-financial dataset involving censoring, rare events, and heterogeneous risk factors.
+This project is a **secondary research case study** demonstrating the application of statistical methods to a complex, non-financial dataset.

+Using a comprehensive Himalayan expeditions dataset, the project illustrates an end-to-end statistical workflow — from data cleaning and exploratory analysis to survival modeling and predictive methods — with a focus on uncertainty, censoring, and real-world data complexity.

+The primary purpose of this repository is to show **methodological transferability** of statistical skills beyond financial applications.

 ---

-## Research Objective
+## Dataset Description

-To understand how environmental, temporal, and expedition-level factors influence:
+The dataset contains expedition-level and climber-level information on Himalayan expeditions, including:

+- expedition characteristics
+- climber demographics and experience
-- survival and fatality risk,
+- routes, seasons, and peaks
-- summit success probability,
+- summit outcomes
-- and outcome uncertainty in high-risk mountaineering expeditions.
+- fatality and survival indicators

-This project emphasizes **statistical interpretability** and **uncertainty-aware modeling** rather than purely predictive performance.
+The dataset includes approximately **65 variables** with mixed data types and non-trivial missingness patterns.

+(See `Himalayan Expeditions.xlsx` for raw data structure.)

 ---

-## Dataset

-- Public Himalayan expeditions dataset
-- ~65 variables per expedition
-- Multiple decades of observations
-- Key challenges:
-  - right-censoring
-  - missing values
-  - class imbalance
-  - heterogeneous risk across routes, seasons, and nationalities

----

-## Project Structure & Phases
+## Project Phases

 ### Phase 1 — Data Foundation
-**Goal:** Establish a clean and well-documented dataset.

-**Key components:**
-- Data exploration and documentation
+- Data loading, cleaning, and documentation
-- Missing value analysis
-- Temporal coverage inspection
+- Handling missing values and inconsistencies
-- Basic exploratory data analysis (EDA)
+- Exploratory data analysis (EDA)

-**Deliverables:**
-- Cleaned and annotated dataset
-- Initial EDA visualizations
-- Data quality and limitation notes
+- Identification of imbalance and temporal patterns

+_No modeling is performed in this phase._

 ---

 ### Phase 2 — Statistical Modeling (Survival Analysis)
-**Goal:** Model time-to-event outcomes under censoring.

-**Key components:**
 - Kaplan–Meier survival curves
 - Cox proportional hazards model
 - Hazard ratio interpretation
-- Survival comparison by:
+- Survival comparisons by:
-  - climbing season
+  - season
   - nationality
   - route characteristics

-**Deliverables:**
-- Survival curves and hazard estimates
-- Statistical interpretation of risk factors
-- Draft methodology and results sections
+This phase focuses on **time-to-event modeling under censoring**.

 ---

 ### Phase 3 — Advanced Modeling (Predictive Analysis)
-**Goal:** Complement inferential models with probabilistic prediction.

-**Key components:**
-- Logistic regression for summit success
+- Logistic regression for summit success prediction
 - Random forest classifier
 - Feature importance analysis
 - Predicted probability distributions
-- Model comparison and limitations
+- Model comparison

-**Deliverables:**
-- Predictive performance summaries
-- Feature importance visualizations
-- Interpretation of model uncertainty
+Predictive modeling is used here as a complement to inferential analysis.

 ---

-### Phase 4 — Final Paper & Documentation
+### Phase 4 — Final Documentation
-**Goal:** Present the project at a research-report standard.

-**Key components:**
 - Abstract
 - Introduction
 - Methods
 - Results and figures
 - Conclusion
-- Final repository cleanup and documentation
+- Final repository organization

-**Deliverables:**
-- Complete written report
-- Final figures and tables
-- Fully documented GitHub repository

 ---

 ## Methodological Emphasis

+This project emphasizes:

-- Survival analysis and censoring
+- survival analysis and censoring
+- hazard modeling and interpretation
-- Interpretability over black-box prediction
+- probabilistic prediction
-- Uncertainty-aware statistical modeling
+- uncertainty-aware modeling
-- Reproducible research workflow
+- reproducible research workflow

+The goal is **demonstration of statistical competency**, not domain specialization in mountaineering research.

 ---

 ## Disclaimer